 Many of our household appliances contain sensitive electronic components, microprocessors, sensors, etc. These are very sensitive and prone to damage upon fluctuations—which are often produced by conventional generators.

-As already mentioned, an inverter generator first produces AC, which is then converted to DC by rectifiers.
-This DC is then inverted back to AC using an inverter.
+As already mentioned, an inverter first produces AC, which is then converted to DC by rectifiers.
+This DC is then inverted back to AC using an inverter (opens in a new tab).
 The conversion of power from DC to AC filters out any ripples or fluctuations, resulting in clean AC power, with a low THD.

 Inverted generators are a relatively new product compared to the conventional generators.
-The factors like lighter weight, smaller size, quiet operation, and high fuel efficiency make them an attractive purchase.
+The factors like lighter weight, smaller size, quiet operation, high fuel efficiency, and ability to power sensitive electronics make them an attractive purchase.

 However, all of this comes at a price.
 Although they provide savings in terms of their fuel requirements, their initial cost is higher.

-With that being said, the decision between a conventional generator or a portable inverter generator is very much subjective.
+With that being said, the decision between a conventional generator or an inverter is very much subjective.